 RenditionID: The unique identifier for the rendition.
 Each rendition is assigned a renditionID in the CIS.

 RenditionNumber: The SI unit specified name or cataloging number for a particular rendition in the CIS.
 The RenditionNumber often contains the object Number along with extra information that specify the specific rendition.

-The UAN is generated by the DAMS to uniquely identify an image. .
+The UAN is generated by the DAMS to uniquely identify an image.
 IDS references images by UAN.

 UOIID: The internal DAMS system unique identifier for the DAMS asset.
 Each image is assigned a UOIID in the DAMS.